 As the first tier of government the Town Council is responsible to residents for a number of services including:

-- Management of recreational areas such as Canvey Lake, Concord Beach Tidal Pool, Labworth Memorial Gardens and Bumblebee Park and Tewkes Creek Wildflower Meadow.
+- Management of recreational areas such as Canvey Lake, Concord Beach Tidal Pool, Labworth Memorial Gardens, Band Stand and Tewkes Creek Wildflower Meadow.

 - Consultee on Planning Applications within Canvey Island

-- Annual Events – Christmas Lights and Switch on Event, Wildlife Day (in partnership with RSPB), Armed Forces Day and the Garden Trail
+- Annual Events – Christmas Event, Wildlife Day (in partnership with RSPB), Armed Forces Day and the Garden Trail

 - Planters at Jones Corner, Eastern Esplanade, Ferry Road and Canvey Way